 According to the National Sleep Foundation, getting the recommended 150 minutes of activity per week leads to a 65% improvement in sleep quality.
 Participants in the study reported feeling more energized during the day than those who weren’t working out.

-Help Stay Sharp Discover more ways to help strengthen your brain health with Renew’s cognitive health resources.
+Discover more ways to help strengthen your brain health with Renew’s cognitive health resources.
 To learn more, sign in to your plan website and go to Health & Wellness.
 Then look for Cognitive Health in the Quick Links section.
 Not a member?
 Learn more here.

 Make Exercise a Habit: Your 3-Step Plan